restorecommerce/identity-srv/README.md

   - healthCheckResponse
   - versionResponse

-For `renderRequest` and `renderResponse` the message structures are defined in [rendering-srv](https://github.com/restorecommerce/rendering-srv) and for `sendEmail` it is defined in [notification-srv](https://github.com/restorecommerce/notification-srv),
+For `renderRequest` and `renderResponse` the message structures are defined in [rendering-srv](https://github.com/restorecommerce/rendering-srv) and for `sendEmail` they are defined in [notification-srv](https://github.com/restorecommerce/notification-srv),

 ## Chassis Service